 Peer 360 meeting-goers attending a 'Serenity Room' meeting following a night of Putt-Putt, Ice Cream and fellowship at Mussell Beach Drive-In in Bay City, MI.

-Peer 360 participated in contribution to the education of SVSU Nurse Practitioner, Social Work, and Occupational Therapy Students & Ferris State University Pharmacy Students in Screening, Brief Intervention & Referral to Treatment (SBIRT) in December 2018.
+Peer 360 participated in contribution to the education of SVSU Nurse Practitioner, Social Work, and Occupational Therapy Students & Ferris State University Pharmacy Students in Screening, Brief Intervention & Referral to Treatment (SBIRT) in November 2023.

 We were recently in the news!
 See how Peer 360 is working to help combat the opioid crisis and break down the stigma of addiction in our own community.